 The rules, in large part common to the different communities, can be usefully grouped into two categories.
 One consists of ordinary legal rules covering the obligations of gypsies to each other.
 Swindling or stealing from a fellow gypsy is an offense to be dealt with, swindling or stealing from a non-gypsy comes under gypsy law only to the extent that it creates problems for other gysies.

-The marimˇ rules, while differing in detail across Gypsy communities, are similar in their general form.
+The marimé rules, while differing in detail across Gypsy communities, are similar in their general form.
 What differs much more is the system for enforcing both those rules and other parts of gypsy law.
-Among the Vlach Rom, the descendants of the gypsies enserfed for four centuries in Romania, disputes that cannot be settled at a lower level are submitted to a kris, a court proceeding in which all adult male members of the community (in some cases female as well) are permitted to take part.
-Details of how the kris functions vary across accounts and probably across communities, in particular to what degree the ŅjudgesÓ produce a verdict and to what degree they simply function as chairmen presiding over an open discussion.
-Whatever the details, the common pattern is that the dispute is argued until consensus is reached; that consensus is then imposed on the parties to the dispute, if necessary enforced by the threat of ostracism via a sentence of marimˇ.
+Among the Vlach Rom, the descendants of the gypsies enserfed for four centuries in Romania, disputes that cannot be settled at a lower level are submitted to a kris romani, a court proceeding in which all adult male members of the community (in some cases female as well) are permitted to take part.
+Details of how the kris functions vary across accounts and probably across communities, in particular to what degree the “judges” produce a verdict and to what degree they simply function as chairmen presiding over an open discussion.
+Whatever the details, the common pattern is that the dispute is argued until consensus is reached.
+That consensus is then imposed on the parties to the dispute, if necessary enforced by the threat of ostracism via a sentence of marimé.

 Ostracism provides one example of how an embedded legal system like that of the gypsies, one that exists within a territory under the rule of a state with much greater resources of coercion than the community possesses, can function.
 Refusing to associate with someone is not illegal, so the verdict of the kris can be enforced without violating state law.
 Other possible verdicts, up to and including capital punishment, have in the past been imposed, but become less workable the greater the ability of the state legal system to enforce its own rules on the embedded commuity and the greater its interest in doing so.
 Thus an embedded legal system that operates without a state sanction is more restricted in its means of enforcement than one that possesses that sanction, as Jewish communal authorities in the medieval period frequently did and as 15th c. gysies at least claimed.

-In contrast to the Vlach Rom, the Romanichal, the largest of the British gypsy communities, enforce their rules not by communal pressure and the threat of ostracism but by a feud system, a less developed version of the same legal system as saga period Iceland.
-A Romanichal gypsy who believes his rights to have been violated responds by demanding, with threats of violence, compensation.
-Both parties know that if rights as defined by the norms of that community have been violated, the violatorÕs friends will be reluctant to support him, the victimÕs friends willing to support him.
-That makes it in the guilty violatorÕs interest to offer compensation or, if unwilling or unable to do so, to remove himself from the neighborhood of the victim, just as an Icelander outlawed for failing to pay the fine imposed on him by a court would leave Iceland.
+In contrast to the Vlach Rom, the Romanichal, the largest of the British gypsy communities, enforce their rules not by communal pressure and the threat of ostracism but by a feud system, a less developed version of the same legal system as that of saga period Iceland, described in Chapter VII.4 A Romanichal gypsy who believes his rights to have been violated responds by demanding, with threats of violence, compensation.
+Both parties know that if his rights, as defined by the norms of that community, have been violated, the violator’s friends will be reluctant to support the violator, the victim’s friends willing to support the victim.
+That makes it in the guilty violator’s interest to offer compensation or, if unwilling or unable to do so, to remove himself from the neighborhood of the victim, just as an Icelander outlawed for failing to pay the fine imposed on him by a court would leave Iceland.
 As with any well functioning feud system, while the incentive to obey the laws or norms is provided by the threat of private violence, actual violence is the exception rather than the rule.

-The differences between the Vlach Rom and the Romanichal, each of which is inclined to view its institutions as the original and the otherÕs as a corrupted version, are not limited to different enforcement mechnisms.
-The Vlach Rom organize themselves into extended families, and practice marriage by purchase; the Romanichal function as independent individuals, and practice marriage by elopement.
+The differences between the Vlach Rom and the Romanichal, each of which is inclined to view its institutions as the original and the other’s as a corrupted version, are not limited to different enforcement mechnisms.
+The Vlach Rom organize themselves into extended families and practice marriage by purchase; the Romanichal function as independent individuals and practice marriage by elopement.